adamkozak/ADA2017-project/Project/README.md

 # Updated research questions

+## Intermediate questions on the way to major questions:

++ What ratings indicate that a book is good or bad?
+ - Relating rating to sentiment of review

++ Is there a discrepancy between a rating and its associated review's sentiment?
+ - Do people give good ratings even though their comment is negative?

 ## Major questions:

 + How can negativeness or positiveness of reviews and ratings influence the popularity of a book?